The Ability to Do Work: Unlocking the Core Principle of Physics and Energy

 Let's break down the process of determining if and how much work is done.

-- Interpret the Sign: A positive result means energy is transferred to the object (increasing its energy).
+- Still, Interpret the Sign: A positive result means energy is transferred to the object (increasing its energy).
 A negative result means energy is transferred from the object (decreasing its energy).
 Zero means no energy transfer via that force.

 Example: You pull a heavy crate across a concrete floor with a rope at a 30° angle above the horizontal.
 The tension in the rope is 100 N, and you pull the crate 5 meters forward.